Yongqi-Zhuo/Syno-AE/README.md

 mkdir -p exp_data/vision/mdev
 cp -r data/vision/mdev/good-kernels-cifar100 exp_data/vision/mdev/good-kernels-cifar100
 ```

+Note that the kernels inside `data/vision/mdev/good-kernels-cifar100` are named as `01234_xxx`, where the first part is the accuracy and the second part is the kernel hash.
+Across different runs, the accuracy might change, but the hash should be the same.
+Therefore, you can also expect to find those kernel hashes in your search session.

 We use [FFCV](https://github.com/libffcv/ffcv) and [FFCV-ImageNet](https://github.com/libffcv/ffcv-imagenet) for fast ImageNet training, so preprocessing is needed as follows.
 If you have preprocessed imagenet on your machine, then the first two steps can be skipped.